prjctgeek/foodie/index.md

 Another area where this becomes an issue is dishes where the meat is the star of the show, but much of the flavor comes from a sauce.
 For example, pulled pork.
 It's almost always on the dry side, and you pick the sauce based on your preferences to add both flavor and a texture contrast.
-When no sauce is acceptable, becuase of it's texture, flavor must be imparted into the meat without a sauce.
+When no sauce is acceptable, because of it's texture, flavor must be imparted into the meat without a sauce.
 This is deceptivly difficult when adapting many recipes to the texture sensitive.

 #### Acidicity and fermentation